-[This message is drawn from my forthcoming book, God’s Blueprints for Church Growth.
-Join my discipleship group to be notified when it is released]
+[This message is drawn from my forthcoming book, God’s Blueprints for Church Growth.]

 Once upon a time, in a local church, there were four people named Everybody, Somebody, Anybody, and Nobody.
 There was an important job to be done and Everybody was asked to do it.
 But Everybody was sure that Somebody would do it.
 Anybody could have done it, but Nobody did it.

 Then Somebody got angry about it, because it was Everybody’s job.
 But since Everybody thought that Anybody could do it, and Nobody realized that Everybody wouldn’t do it, it ended up that Everybody blamed Somebody and Nobody did the job that Anybody could have done in the first place.

 Right about this time, a fifth person visited the church.
 This person’s name was Confused.
 He looked around, saw what was happening, and never came back.

 All too often, this describes life in the local church.
 It is unclear who is supposed to do what, and this leads to confusion, frustration, and hurt feelings.
 But church is not supposed to be this way.
 God never intended for church to be so confusing.
 God describes in Scripture who is to oversee the building of the church and who is supposed to do the work.
 God very carefully delineates in Scripture who is supposed to do what in His church.
 Since God is the architect of the church, He gets to determine how the church is formed, and how the church grows and functions.